typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 For functions which return or accept user-constructable types, the rules specified for [Breaking Changes: Interfaces, Type Aliases, and Classes](#interfaces-type-aliases-and-classes) hold.
 Otherwise, a change to the type of a function is breaking when:

--   an argument or return type changes entirely, for example if a function previously accepted `number` and now accepts `{ count: number }`, or previously returned `string` and now returns `boolean` -- since the user will have to change all call sites for the function ([playground][changed-type])
+-   an argument or return type changes entirely, for example if a function previously accepted `number` and now accepts `{ count: number }`, or previously returned `string` and now returns `boolean`—since the user will have to change all call sites for the function ([playground][changed-type])

--   a function (including a class constructor or methods) argument *requires a more specific ("narrower") type*, for example if it previously accepted `string | number` but now requires `string` -- since the user will have to change some calls to the function ([playground][narrower-argument])
+-   a function (including a class constructor or methods) argument *requires a more specific ("narrower") type*, for example if it previously accepted `string | number` but now requires `string`—since the user will have to change some calls to the function ([playground][narrower-argument])

--   a function (including a class constructor or method) *returns a less specific ("wider") type*, for example if it previously returned `string` but now returns `string | null` -- since the user's existing handling of the return value will be wrong in some cases ([playground][wider-return]).
+-   a function (including a class constructor or method) *returns a less specific ("wider") type*, for example if it previously returned `string` but now returns `string | null`—since the user's existing handling of the return value will be wrong in some cases ([playground][wider-return]).

     This includes widening from a *type guard* to a more general check.
 For example: